A $\sigma_{2}$ Penrose inequality for conformal asymptotically hyperbolic 4-discs: Proof of Main Result

 \end{thm}

 It is clear that our main results, Theorem \ref{thm:main} and Corollary \ref{cor:main cor} are then consequences of Theorems \ref{monotone}, \ref{prop:positive side} and \ref{thm:negative side}.
-In other words, the quasi-local mass connects the information of mass of the manifold, $m(M)$, and local geometric information of singular points.
-In particular, when no singularities exists, this gives the non-positive estimate of $m(M)$.
+In other words, the quasi-local mass connects the information of the mass of the manifold, $m(M)$, and local geometric information of singular points.
+In particular, when no singularity exists, this gives the non-positive estimate of $m(M)$.
 For the sharp case, we may examine the proof of Theorem \ref{monotone}, where all inequalities become equalities.
 In particular, the iso-perimetric inequality has to be sharp.
-This leads to obvious geometric and analytical consequences that all functions involved have to be rotationally symmetric and $\sigma_{2}(M,g)=\frac{3}{2}.$ Thus, we have obtained the Chang-Han-Yang model case.
+This leads to obvious geometric and analytical consequences that all functions involved have to be rotationally symmetric and $\sigma_{2}(g^{-1}A_{g})=\frac{3}{2}.$ Thus, we have obtained the Chang-Han-Yang model case.
 In the sharp case when no singularity exists, we have obtained the standard hyperbolic space $\mathbb{H}^{4}$.

-The rest of the section is now devoted to establish Theorem \ref{thm:negative side}.
+The rest of the section is now devoted to the proof of Theorem \ref{thm:negative side}.
 By definition \ref{def:AHS}, it is clear that as $t\to+\infty,$ level set $L(t)$ is convergent to $\partial D$ in the Gromov-Hausdorff sense.
-We analyze limits of geometric quantities during this procedure in detail.
+We will analyze limits of geometric quantities during this procedure in detail.